-Given that citrullinated proteins are present at sites of chronic inflammation in the joints of patients with RA, they constitute a potential localized antigen source that can be targeted by a chimeric antigen receptor (CAR) on a Treg (Orvain et al., 2021).
-Importantly, the presence of citrullinated proteins in the extracellular matrix and synovial fluid allows for CAR Tregs to effectively recognize and target the modified proteins in the inflammatory milieu, which when combined with the ability of Treg to function through bystander suppression (i.e., the suppression of localized inflammatory activities in the near vicinity of Treg activation) provide the appropriate conditions for Treg mediated suppression of local inflammation across patient MHC haplotypes (Raffin et al., 2020).
+Citrullinated vimentin (CV) is one example of an antigenic protein that is found in the extracellular matrix of inflamed synovial tissue of RA patients and in the dermis of HS subjects (Van Steendam et al., 2010; Byrd et al., 2019) and data on file, Sonoma Biotherapeutics).
+Given that Cit-Prot are present at sites of chronic inflammation in the joints of patients with RA and in the skin of patients with HS, they constitute a potential localized antigen source that can be targeted by a Cit-Prot specific CAR on a Treg (Orvain et al., 2021).
+Importantly, the presence of Cit-Prot in the extracellular matrix and synovial fluid (or NETosis in the dermis for HS) allows for SBT777101 CAR Tregs to effectively recognize and target the modified proteins in the inflammatory milieu, which when combined with the ability of Treg to function through bystander suppression (i.e., the suppression of localized inflammatory activities in the near vicinity of Treg activation) provides the appropriate conditions for Treg-mediated suppression of local inflammation across patient MHC haplotypes (Raffin et al., 2020).